How students get help with academic writing

 I successfully defended my dissertation in October 2022.

-Findings from this study will be published in an invited chapter for the forthcoming book Proofreading and Editing in Student and Research Publication Contexts: Expectations, Responsibilities, Policies (Routledge, 2023).
+Findings from this study are published in an invited chapter in the book Proofreading and Editing in Student and Research Publication Contexts: Expectations, Responsibilities, Policies (Routledge, 2023).

 More case studies